cname87/pp-cloudbuild/docs/users.md

 ## Roles

 When a user is added in the OAuth database you set it's role to either Admin or Member.
-ONly an Admin user can access the members list and see other member's data.
+Only an Admin user can access the members list and see other member's data.
 A member can only see their own data.

 ## Adding a user